Jewel Kats

 Michelle Meera Katyal (November 24, 1978 – January 7, 2016) was a Canadian children's author who wrote under the pen name Jewel Kats.
 Katyal wrote over ten books and was the inspiration for Dan Parent to create the first Archie Comics character with a disability in 2014.

 Early life and education

 When Katyal was nine years old, she broke her leg in a car accident and resulted in having to using a wheelchair for transportation.
 After graduating from Milliken Mills High School, she went to the University of Toronto Mississauga and George Brown College for post-secondary studies.

 Career

-Katyal began her career as an advice columnist for six years and resulted in a scholarship by Harlequin Enterprises.
+Katyal began her career as an advice columnist for six years and obtained a scholarship from Harlequin Enterprises.
 After the divorce of her first husband, Katyal became a children's author.

+Jewel Kats collaborated with several illustrators to bring her books to life.
+Claudia Marie Lenart used needle-felted wool for Hansel & Gretel: A Fairy Tale with a Down Syndrome Twist.
+Richa Kinra illustrated many of Jewel Kats' children's books, Cinderella's Magical Wheelchair and The Princess Panda Tea Party are to name a few.
+Murray Stenton worked on Miss Popular Steals the Show, while Katarina Andriopoulos contributed to DitzAbled Princess.
+Their work shaped the visual identity of Kats' inclusive storytelling.

 After publishing her first book titled Reena's Bollywood Dream: A Story of Sexual Abuse, Katyal began an eight-book series named Fairy Ability Tales which reinterpreted fairy tales to include characters with disabilities.
 In 2016, Katyal's final two books Jenny & Her Dog Both Fight Cancer: A Tale of Chemotherapy and Caring and Prince Preemie were posthumously published by Loving Healing Press.